"This site requires JavaScript to work correctly"

 projects

-Do you want to apply innovative ideas together with us as part of a publicly funded project or bilateral activities?
+Would you like to work with us on a publicly funded project to put your ideas into practice?
 Then we look forward to receiving your enquiry.

 • Smart3D - Smart 3D printing of high-performance polymer systems